corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 The remaining files and directories described in [Node folder structure](../setup/corda-configuration-file.md) will be generated at runtime.

-## Create a node automatically
+## Create a set of local nodes automatically

 Corda provides two gradle plugins called `Cordform` and `Dockerform` that allow you to automatically generate and configure a set of nodes for testing and demos.

 The `Dockerform` is a sister task of `Cordform` that provides an extra file allowing you to easily spin up nodes using `docker-compose`.
 This creates a docker-compose file to control de deployment of Corda nodes and databases by running a single command, whereas in `Cordform` you need to this manually one-by-one.
 However, `Dockerform` relies on Docker to be installed on the local host, whereas `Cordform` does not have this dependency.

 ### The Cordform task